bradhowes/SimplyTremolo/README.md

 # About SimplyTremolo

-This is a simple audio plugin that generates a tremolo effect on iOS and macOS platformss.
+This is a simple audio plugin that generates a tremolo effect on iOS and macOS platforms.

 The code was developed in Xcode 12.4 on macOS 11.2.1.
 I have tested on both macOS and iOS devices primarily in GarageBand, but also using test hosts on both devices as well as the excellent